 Each recipient will participate in one video and two events organized by the Office of Research Communications.

-Recipients will be expected to submit a one-page annual report indicating how the research funds were used in support of their research.
+Recipients will be expected to submit an annual report indicating how the research funds were used in support of their research.
+This report is due by July 15th of every year they hold the position.

 Nominations for University Research Leadership Chairs are submitted by colleges to the VPR and Provost & Vice-President, Academic.
 It is expected that colleges give special attention and consideration to Tri-Agency equity, diversity, and inclusion guidelines, and be prepared to indicate what plans were put in place to ensure that these guidelines have been observed.